tranngonguyettu/Fraud_Detection/README.md

 This project aims to:
   1. Analyse patterns in anonymised credit card transaction data and identify characteristics associated with fraudulent behaviour
   2. To develop and compare models for fraud detection
-  3. To evaluate machine learning models using recall and F1-score as primary metrics for imbalanced data
+  3. To evaluate machine learning models emphasizing recall and F1-score as primary metrics for imbalanced data
   4. To determine the most suitable model for minimising missed fraudulent transactions Tools used: Python (Pandas, Numpy, Seaborn, Matplotlib, Scikit-learn)
 ## Dataset description